Tasks

 set_target_from_configuration(configuration: Configuration) None

-Set the target posture from the current configuration.
+Set the target posture by extracting it from the current configuration.

 Parameters: